50 Deliciously Easy St. Patrick’s Day Food Recipes Everyone Will Love

 Irish Flag Salad

-In addition to these delicious St. Patrick Day recipes, this one is one of our favorites.
+This one is one of our favorites.
 “Pleasing and patriotic, this salad features green spinach, orange fruit, and white cheese, mimicking the colors in the national flag of Ireland,” according to the Country Woman Test Kitchen in Greendale, Wisconsin.

 Swap lore about the most mysterious sites in Ireland over this hearty and traditional dinner.
 “My grandmother used to make this stew as a special Sunday meal,” shares Vickie Desourdy of Washington, North Carolina, “It’s an unforgettable treat from Ireland.”